Philsie/ARRS-documentation/Users/France/grunt.md

       &lt; DATA CORRUPT &gt; CBhbmQgcmVzdWx0cyBieSBmcmlkYXkgb3Iga<br>
       &lt; DATA CORRUPT &gt; XQgd2lsbCBiZSB5b3VyIGhlYWQhIA==<br>

+        Base 64 ->
+        I request a lBll explanation on the subject!
+        UEu have outdated tests for 2 weeIg.
+        It is unacceptable and will influence your salary!
+        I need a report and results by friday or it will be your head!

   * note811<br>
       &lt; DATA CORRUPT &gt; YSBwZXJpb2Qgd2hlbiBhbGwgbGln<br>
       &lt; DATA CORRUPT &gt; aHRzIG11c3QgYmUgdHVybmVkIG91dC<br>